kostya-zero/Ventura/README.md

     &out: "CPU Arch - "
     &lnout: $var
 ```
-Ventura developed on Python without any third-party packages.
+Ventura developed on Python with Cython without any third-party packages.
 Build with **PyInstaller** and **EasyCython**.
 Ventura have open source code and protected under **GNU GPL v3.0** license.